Make Your Own Shampoo

 It’s been almost two years since I’ve purchased shampoo, and my hair is softer, healthier, less frizzy, and much more manageable.
 I encourage everyone to at least give it a try, regardless of hair type!

-- 1 teaspoon oil (optional; I use olive oil or coconut oil) (Where to Buy)
+- 1 teaspoon Oil (optional, can use olive oil or coconut oil) (Where to Buy)

 Combine all ingredients.
 Shake before each use.